sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 You need to configure what kind of tests you want to run.

 #### Desktop/emulated mobile
-In most cases the default configuration will be enough.
+In most cases, the default configuration will be sufficient.
 It looks like this:

 ```yaml
 - name: "Desktop Browsers"